zdellaert/TimeSeries/4-multi-species/code/RNA-seq-bioinf.md

 Coral reads will show up as unclassified, because they are not in the kraken database.
 Samples H1 and H2 showed 10-30% bacterial contamination, which is extremely high compared to the 2% seen in a sample that mapped well.

+I am running these samples in particular because they showed 0.5% mapping, while all the other MON samples had > 70% mapping rates.

 #### MON_R72_H1

 - **89.0% unclassified**